Updated: Sep 15

 It is stated in the Talmud that after the temple service on the 8th day that King Solomon and the people descended to the pool of Siloam, from which the waters were drawn and poured it upon the altar (Sukkot v 1).
 It had at some point been called Solomon's pool.

 It is believed that the waters of Siloam were used to anoint the Kings of Judah and it became associated with the outpouring of the Holy Spirit.
-It was also used in the ordinance of the red heifer because it was the only water source inside the city), and in the water drawing ceremony during the festivities of Sukkot.
+In addition, its waters were used in the ordinance of the red heifer (because it was the only water source inside the city), and in the water drawing ceremony during the festivities of Sukkot.

 Accessing the pool went through many changes throughout Israel's history but the greatest was during the reign of King Hezekiah who enlarged the conduit bringing water into the city.
 It is believed that the Pool of Siloam was re-configured during the Herodian period to serve as a large mikveh.